A Diamond Buying Guide | How To Buy Diamonds

 Color is the next choice to make.
 You do not need to pick a D or E color.
 The human eye can’t typically even see the difference between a D or an H-F color.
 Depending on the shape of stone you choose, a G-I color is a perfect range to shop for.
 Round diamonds hide color very well and a H-I color works perfectly.

 If you are under budget, congrats!
-Feel free to go for heavier carat weight.
+Feel free to go for a heavier carat weight.
 If it’s over budget, keep adjusting the parameters of clarity and color to see how close your budget is reached.
 Hopefully, you have found this Diamond Buying Guide helpful thus far.
 Reach out and email me if you need help navigating these sites.
 To go deeper in this How To Buy Diamonds Guide, Click on this article to learn more about the 4 C’s.

-Once you have found some options, go even deeper and check their length to width ratios, fluorescence, table percentages, etc. Feel free to reach out to me, A GIA trained Diamond Expert to help How To Buy Diamonds.
+Once you have found some options, go even deeper and check their length-to-width ratios, fluorescence, table percentages, etc. Feel free to reach out to me, A GIA trained Diamond Expert to help How To Buy Diamonds.

 4. Choosing your engagement ring: